“The secret is reps, reps, reps.” –Arnold Schwarzenegger

-Still, because I’m nice, in a future e-mail I’ll you a few books to crack ONLY when you’ve finished with the Official Guides.
-These books give a better idea of the process for solving difficult questions—honestly, that is significantly more important than the extra questions themselves.
+Still, because I’m nice, I’ll give you a few books to crack ONLY when you’ve finished with the Official Guides.
+These books give a better idea of the process for solving difficult questions.
+Quite honestly, that is significantly more important than the extra questions themselves.

-I only say this because it was as if the scales lifted from my eyes on the day that I realized there was writing about HOW to do questions in my Physics textbooks—it wasn’t just random-ass questions in the back that I had no idea how to do.
+I only say this because it was as if the scales lifted from my eyes on the day that I realized there was writing about HOW to do questions in my Physics textbooks—I mean for some reason I hadn’t realized that it wasn’t just the shit at the end of every chapter: a collection of random-ass questions that I had no idea how to do.

 These GMAT texts are no different.
 They are the textbooks written by experts—their techniques and methods for solving questions will help you even if the questions themselves aren’t as precise as Official Guide questions.

 Thanks for reading, and if you have any questions or comments please get in touch at [email protected].

 Note: all links are affiliate links that help keep this site operating.